marykdb/build-rocksdb/docs/mingw-build-options.md

    neutralise `.refptr` COMDATs.
 3. **Dependency-only refresh** – If you are updating Snappy/Zstd/LZ4/BZip2/Zlib
    independently, invoke `./buildDependencies.sh --output-dir build/lib/mingw_x86_64`
    (or `mingw_arm64`).
-The script now scans each produced archive and rewrites any `.rdata$.refptr.*` sections, ensuring the resulting dependencies are safe to link into Kotlin/Native binaries.
+The script now scans each produced archive, rewrites any `.rdata$.refptr.*` sections, and refuses to continue if validation detects a lingering COMDAT.
+The resulting dependencies are safe to link into Kotlin/Native binaries.

 In every workflow the fix runs automatically; no manual flags are necessary as long as the relevant binutils (`objdump`, `objcopy`, and `ar`) are on `PATH`